|

 documented, but isn't your time more valuable than that, when I've

 already compiled it for you?
 For us, in 2006 alone, with me and my wife driving almost 1000 miles per week in two vehicles, after I incorporated some of what I wrote in this jam packed ebook, with gasoline averaging ONLY $2.50/gallon, I figure I saved us between $1500 and $1800 over the course of the year (in 2007 and 2008 when gas prices were higher, we saved even more than this.
-Same goes for 2009, 2010, 2011, ....).
-So I can't resist asking a pointed question
+Same goes for 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016....
+I've been doing this for awhile now, and know what I am talking about).
+With gas prices in the US normally bouncing around between $3 and $4 per gallon, if you're only driving 500 miles per week at 25mpg (in a two car family, this is entirely realistic, if not on the low side), and averaging paying $3/gallon, it still costs you over $3,000 a year in gasoline costs alone (not to mention repairs and upkeep).
+If you could improve you mileage even just by a meager third, AND save yourself a third on repair/maintenance costs, you just saved yourself well over $1,000 for the year.

-and making an observation, just to make my point, that you need this
+and making an observation, just to make my point, that you really need to understand this

-info.
-1. How many car, house, or credit card payments would $1500 cover for you?
-2. Most people would be happy with the $1.00 per hour raise that this almost equates to over the course of the year.
+information and what it can do for you.
+1. How many car, house, or credit card payments would $1000 or $1500 cover for you?
+2. Most people would be happy with the $.50~$1.00 per hour raise that this roughly equates to over the course of the year.

 I figure it's worth at least the price of one

 fast food dinner...
-I know I put hundreds of hours of time into
+I know I put hundreds of hours of time, and thousands of dollars, into

 what I put into it, and what you can get out of it.

-Like I said before, this IS the most single COMPREHENSIVE book on getting better gas mileage available ANYWHERE on the net...
-And I'm only charging $9.95 for this ebook, and not giving this ebook away, for 2 more reasons as well.
+Like I said before, this IS the single most COMPREHENSIVE book on getting better gas mileage available ANYWHERE on the net today...
+And I'm only charging $5.95 for this ebook, and not giving this ebook away, for 2 more reasons as well.

 So please click the "Buy Now" button below, to get your copy today.
-If you really need to justify the expense, skip going to McDonald's for dinner once this week or next, and it's paid for.
-Even with just a 10% improvement in your mileage (I mention one ten minute technique that alone gives many people this), you will pay for this booklet in the savings from less than 2 typical tanks of gas.
-Can you really afford not to get my ebook and at least check it out?
+If you really need to justify the expense, skip going to McDonald's once this week or next, and it's paid for.
+Even with just a 10% improvement in your mileage (I mention one ten minute technique that alone gives most people this), you will pay for this booklet in the savings from less than two typical tanks of gas.
+Can you really afford not to get this ebook and at least check it out?

 show you how to save yourself a LOT of money.
+This is about what you would expect to pay at your local bookstore for a book like this (but you can get it now, instead of later).
 How can you pass on that?
 Even

 if you DON'T do anything with the info right now, at least you'll have